 Homeless Shelter

 The Homeless Shelter (also referred to as Phase I or Way Station I) is open to anyone needing a warm and safe place to stay.
-The shelter is open for check-in beginning at 5:30pm, and is open 24 hours a day, 7 days a week, 365 days a year.
+The shelter is open for check-in from 9am to 8pm and is open 24 hours a day, 7 days a week, 365 days a year.

 It costs only 25 dollars a day to provide one individual with a safe shelter, hot showers, and a meal for one night.
 This is substantially less than what it costs a community when homeless individuals stay on the streets.